tobinbradley/GeoPortal-Project/README.md

 Most of the object properties should be self-explanatory with the explanation of web_service_base.
 This property is the base URL for a series of web services used for address searches, feature information, etc. These calls are using the [postgis-restful-web-service-framework](http://code.google.com/p/postgis-restful-web-service-framework/).
 If you just need a map, this isn't necessary.

-### Things to Think About
+## Things to Think About
 * Leaflet can be a bit squirely on IE < 8.
 In particular the layer control is busted.
 * Be careful about manifest.appcache.
 Make sure your web server is setting cache time on that file to 0.
 If that file gets cached by the client, you will have no way to invalidate the client's cache from the server.
+And don't forget increment it when you make a change, lest you fling your monitor across the room.